Bear River (Great Salt Lake): Course

-The course of the river essentially makes a large inverted U around the north end of the Wasatch Range.
+Since the river was diverted 140,000 years ago, the course of the river essentially makes a large inverted U around the north end of the Wasatch Range.
 It rises in northeastern Utah in several short forks on the north side of the high Uinta Mountains in southern Summit County.
 The main stem Bear River begins at the confluence of two tributaries, Hayden Fork and Stillwater Fork.
 The Hayden Fork originates north of Hayden Pass, just west of Hayden Peak.
 The Stillwater Fork originates in the Middle Basin, a plateau with an elevation of about 10000 ft and surrounded by high peaks of Mount Agassiz, Hayden Peak, and Spread Eagle Peak.
 One of the Stillwater Fork's tributaries is called Main Fork, which originates in another high–altitude basin called Hell Hole.

 From its source, the Bear River flows north, cutting across the southwest corner of Wyoming, passing through Evanston then weaving along the Utah-Wyoming state line as it flows north.
 It turns northwest into Bear Lake County, Idaho, and flows through the Bear Lake Valley in Idaho.
 There, the majority of the river flow is diverted into Bear Lake, which straddles the Idaho-Utah border, before rejoining the main river course near Montpelier via the Bear Lake Outlet Canal a short distance downstream from the diversion.
 At Soda Springs, near the north end of the Wasatch Range, the Bear River turns abruptly south, flowing past Preston in the broad Cache Valley that extends north from Logan, Utah.
 It re-enters northern Utah, meandering south past Cornish and Newton.
 It is impounded to form the Cutler Reservoir, where it receives the Little Bear River from the south.
 From the west end of Cutler Reservoir, it flows south through the Bear River Valley of Utah past Bear River City.
 It receives the Malad River from the north just before emptying into the mud flats of a broad bay on the east side of the Great Salt Lake; approximately 10 mi southwest of Brigham City.

-Bear River was once a tributary of the Snake River, but lava flows north of Soda Springs, Idaho, diverted it into what was then Lake Bonneville.